 The 10 Best Stretch Mark Creams

 This wiki has been updated 38 times since it was first published in March of 2015.
 Whether you're starting to have a little more time to think about yourself again after giving birth or are proactively looking to prevent stretch marks during a period of bodily change, one of these creams can help.
 They act as moisturizers and come in natural and synthetic formulations designed to tackle existing blemishes or prevent them from showing up in the first place.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes